sweco-semhul/redisgraph-bulkinsert/README.md

-# redisgraph-bulkinsert
+# Bulk inserter for redisgraph

-Bulkinsert for redisgraph written in go
+Bulkinsert for redisgraph written in go.

+Note:
+    *This not production quality code.*